NSBM-SPM-2021/github-basics-kaveesha12/README.md

-Hi this is a BLOG System developed using Laravel and PHP
+Hi This is a BLOG System developed using Laravel and PHP
 ========================================================

 Trello